stassa/wh40ksim/README.md

 here.

 For the Greater Good

-Your old comrade in arms, S.O.S.
+Your old comrade in arms

+S.O.S.

 +++ End encrypted transmission +++